Northern California’s Foothill College

 GIANT TIMBER BAMBOO

-Bambusa oldhamii is the most commonly grown species in the United States.
-Its dense evergreen foliage and impressive height (sometimes reaching 65 feet or more) make it a great choice for screening out your neighbor.
-Even better, it has a clumping habit and is non-invasive, making it a low maintenance choice for the homeowner.
+Giant Timber Bamboo, Bambusa oldhamii is the most commonly grown species in the United States.
+Its dense evergreen foliage and impressive height (sometimes reaching 65 feet or more) make it a great choice for screening out neighbors.
+Even better, it has a clumping habit and is non-invasive, making it a low maintenance choice for the garden.

 Bambusa oldhamii is the most commonly grown species in the U.S.